-CY140 General, Organic and Biochemistry (3) This is a one-semester survey of chemistry open to students in the UDM nursing program.
-It will introduce students to atomic and molecular structure, energy, gases, solutions, chemical quantities and reactions, acid/base chemistry, nuclear chemistry, biologically relevant organic compounds, the structure and function of biological molecules, and the metabolic pathways involved in energy production.
+CHEM-140 General, Organic, and Biochem (3) This is a one-semester survey of chemistry open to students in the UDM nursing program.
+It will introduce students to atomic and molecular structure, energy, gases, solutions, chemical quantities and reactions, acid-base theory, nuclear chemistry, biologically relevant organic compounds, the structure and function of biological molecules, and the metabolic pathways involved in energy production.
 Three hours of lecture and one hour of recitation per week.
 This course is not accepted for the Natural World Physical Science requirement.
-Prerequisites: MS111; May be taken concurrently.
+Prerequisite(s): MAT-120 or MS-111 - Must be taken at the same time as this course.
+Open to Nursing students only.